1894 Morgan Silver Dollar Value (2026 Guide): Errors List, ā€œOā€, ā€œSā€ & No Mint Mark Worth

 1894 CAM Morgan Silver Dollar Value

-The 1894 CAM Morgan Silver Dollar occupies an interesting market position among the Proof versions – most surviving 1894 Proofs exhibit cameo contrast, making CAM-marked examples a relatively common presentation of this vintage.
+The 1894 CAM (Cameo) Morgan Silver Dollar occupies an interesting market position.
+CAM designation means the coin’s frosted devices — Liberty’s portrait and the eagle — contrast noticeably against deeply mirrored fields.
+Most surviving 1894 Proofs actually exhibit some degree of cameo contrast, making CAM-marked examples a relatively common presentation of this vintage.

-In the current market, a PR65 CAM grade sample is priced around $9,000, and the price curve rises sharply at higher quality levels.
-At the Heritage auction in July 2005, a PR69 grade set a transaction record of $83,375, demonstrating the rarity of top quality.
+In the current market, a PR-65 CAM grade specimen is priced around $9,000.
+The price curve rises sharply at higher quality levels.
+At Heritage Auctions in July 2005, a PR-69 CAM set a transaction record of $83,375 — demonstrating the premium the market places on near-perfect cameo contrast.

 1894 CAM Morgan Silver Dollar Price/Grade Chart